richardhaslam/frackit/appl/example3/README.md

 In this function call, `id` holds the identifier of the set for which the candidate `geom` was sampled.
 Internally, the `EntityNetworkConstraintsMatrix` instance will check `geom` against the other entity sets using all constraints that were defined for this identifier.
 For instance, in this example a disk-shaped geometry sampled from the sampler with id `diskSetId`, will be checked against all entities of the set with id `diskSetId` using `constraints1` and against all entities of the set with id `quadSetId` using `constraintsOnOther`.

+### Network construction

 After successful generation of the desired number of entities, we again want to construct an entity network from the raw entities and write it out in [Gmsh][1]